dvoraka/hstest/README.md

 intero-0.1.20: configure
 intero-0.1.20: build
 intero-0.1.20: copy/register
+$
 ```
-in the project directory must be successul to correct function of the plugin.
+in the project directory must be successul the to correct function of the plugin.